Anna Gelpern: Biography

 Gelpern was born in Leningrad, Soviet Union.
 In the early 1980s her family migrated to the United States where she became a citizen.
-She earned a Bachelor of Arts from Princeton University, a Juris Doctor from Harvard Law School, and an Master of Science from the London School of Economics and Political Science.
+She earned a Bachelor of Arts from Princeton University, a Juris Doctor from Harvard Law School, and a Master of Science from the London School of Economics and Political Science.
 She then practiced law with Cleary Gottlieb Steen & Hamilton in New York and London.

 Between 1996 and 2002, she served in legal and policy positions at the US Treasury Department.

 Following her time at the Treasury, Gelpern has taught at Rutgers Law School at Rutgers University–Newark, then at American University's Washington College of Law, and visiting appointments at Harvard Law School and University of Pennsylvania School of Law.
 She was also an International Affairs Fellow at the Council on Foreign Relations before joining the Peterson Institute for International Economics.
 She joined Georgetown Law in 2013.